GCT Featured Articles

 Benefits of algae as a source of biofuels - Algaculture farms

 Algae has an exceptionally rapid growth rate - algae grows 20–30 times faster than food crops.
-Algae contains up to 30 times more fuel potential (in the form of plant-based oil given the source's mass) than other types of 1st gen biofuels.
+Algae contains up to 30 times more fuel potential (in the form of plant-based oil) than other types of 1st generation biofuels.

 Another great feature of algae is that it requires CO2 to grow, so algae sequesters CO2 from the atmosphere as it grows.
 Algae reproduce quickly, needing only sunlight, air, and water to grow; and algae by-products are non-toxic and biodegradable.
 As algae grows, algal oil is harvested for fuel; while the remaining green mass by-product can be processed into animal feed and/ or fertilizer, or can be processed into "algae-pellets" and used as a fuel that is burned in industrial boilers.